SturDs/HtmlEditorMVC/README.md

-# HtmlEditorMVC
+# RichHtmlEditorMVC
-This is an HTML Editor in MVC Razor
+This is a Rich HTML Editor in MVC Razor

 It easy to use and custom as you like.